 People in this stage do not understand or know how to do something.
 They may not even recognize their inability.
 If they do, they may downplay the usefulness of the skill.
 Before improving, the person must admit their lack of ability and place value, or a reason, on why they should learn the new skill.

 Stage 2: Conscious Incompetence

 Someone in this stage knows they do not know how to do the skill.
 They understand that learning the skill will help them improve.
-They work to learn the skill, making mistakes, etc. while working through the learning process.
+They work to learn, making mistakes, etc. while working through the learning process.

 Stage 3: Conscious Competence